Patriots’ Ralph Webb Shines In NFL Debut, Garners Praise From Bill Belichick

 “It’s exciting just to win,” Webb said.
 “I’m excited to get this win with my team, doing everything I can to help us win.”

-The 23-year-old got Patriots fans out of their seats on his first successful two-point conversation roughly six minutes into the fourth quarter.
+The 23-year-old got Patriots fans out of their seats on his first successful two-point conversion roughly six minutes into the fourth quarter.
 Webb was the beneficiary of a well-designed play-action pass from quarterback Brian Hoyer, as he readjusted to make a tough catch and give New England its first lead of the game.

 Webb’s grab was no easy feat, but if you ask him, he was just doing his job.